-Ingrid: It’s been hard.
-For my first project ever, I was at Cargill in Minneapolis, and I was 22.
-I’d just graduated college, and when I came into that project, I never said my age because I didn’t want people to discriminate me.
-One of the women, one of the leaders in the company, realized how old I was and told everyone on the project.
-And I was just so devastated because I had built something for myself where I wanted them to look at me with respect.
+Ingrid: It’s hard.
+I worked at Cargill when I was 22.
+Timewise, I recently graduated college, and when I started that project, I never said my age because I didn’t want people to discriminate me.
+One of the women, one of the leaders in the company, realized my age and told everyone on the project.
+And I was just so devastated because I built something for myself where I wanted them to look at me with respect.
 That sort of all went downhill.

 I’ve also experienced discrimination with salaries.
-You have to look at other people’s salaries to realize that you’re getting paid less, and then you sort of back up, act on it, and you’re like, hey, either X happens or Y will happen.
+You must look at other people’s salaries to realize that you’re paid less, and then you sort of back up, act on it, and you’re like, hey, either X happens or Y will happen.
 In tech, that’s what I see.
-It makes me very mad when I go into companies like Cargill and Boeing and Club Gemini, because women that have been working there for years are still in the same positions, even though they’re just as qualified as men.
+It makes me very mad when I go into companies like Cargill and Boeing and Club Gemini, because women work there for years and are still in the same positions, even though they’re just as qualified as men.
 But men are more confident, and so they’re higher up.

-Roxanne: There was a discussion recently about women-focused conferences and events, and there were men that were opposed to that idea because this would exclude men.
+Roxanne: There was a discussion recently about women-focused conferences and events, and some men opposed the idea because this would exclude them.
 No, it still says that men are welcome, this is just a woman-geared event.

 I spoke up and I told these men that yes, sometimes we do need these safe spaces, because it’s nice not having men harass us or ask us out or mansplain to us while we’re trying to learn something.
 Those things are important and they do have a place.